wizards-of-lua/wizards-of-lua/README.md

 # "Wizards of Lua" Mod

-The Wizards of Lua Mod is a modification of Minecraft that adds the `/lua` command to the game.
+The Wizards of Lua Mod is a modification of Minecraft.
+It adds the `/lua` command to the game.

-Since this is an early access version of the mod there is no public download link for the binary available.
+Since this project still is in development there is no public download link for the binary available right now.
 We are still working hard to get some stable version.
-However, if you are interested you can of course build it yourself from the sources.
+However, if you are interested in it anyway you could of course build it yourself from the sources.

 More information about this mod is available at the [Wizards of Lua homepage](http://www.wizards-of-lua.net).

+## How to Contribute
+This mod is based on Forge, which is a framework for creating and running Mindecraft mods based on the Java version of Minecraft.
+To contribute to this project you should be familiar with Java 8, Forge, Lua, and Gradle.

+## How to Setup a Local Development Environment for Eclipse
+Download the project sources:
+* Clone this repository

+Then open a terminal, change into the directory and run:
+* `gradlew setupDecompWorkspace`
+* `gradlew eclipse`

+Now import the project into Eclipse:
+* Open Eclipse and execute "File > Import > Existing Projects into Workspace"
+* Choose the project directory

+## How to Run Minecraft from Eclipse
+* Add a runtime configuraton to the project
+* Set `GradleStart` as main class
+* Add the following VM arguments: `-DFORGE_FORCE_FRAME_RECALC=true`
+* Set the working directory to: `${workspace_loc:wizards-of-lua}/run`

+## How to Create a Mod Binary
+* Execute `gradlew build`

+## How to Install the Mod into Minecraft
+* Install Forge
+* Copy the mod JAR file into the `minecraft/mods` folder
+* Start Minecraft using the Forge profile